-Galtzo.com Logo by Aboling0, CC BY-SA 4.0 appraisal-rb Logo by Aboling0, CC BY-SA 4.0 Yukihiro Matsumoto, Ruby Visual Identity Team, CC BY-SA 2.5
+Galtzo FLOSS Logo by Aboling0, CC BY-SA 4.0 Appraisal2 Logo by Aboling0, CC BY-SA 4.0 ruby-lang Logo, Yukihiro Matsumoto, Ruby Visual Identity Team, CC BY-SA 2.5

 🔍️ Appraisal2